chuot/rdio-scanner/README.md

 Rdio Scanner is running at http://0.0.0.0:3000/
 ```

-Note that the first time you start *Rdio Scanner8, it will be longer to do so as it has to install required node modules and build the progressive web app.
+Note that the first time you start *Rdio Scanner*, it will be longer to do so as it has to install required node modules and build the progressive web app.

 A default configuration file `rdio-scanner/server/.env` will be created.
 A new random API key will be generated where it will have to be use in your upload scripts.